dtbkhanh/dtbkhanh.github.io/about.md

+---
+layout: default
+title: About Me
+---

-Hi, I'm Khanh! 👋
+# 👋 Hi, I'm Khanh!

-I'm a data analyst with 3+ years of hands-on experience transforming raw data into meaningful insights.
+I'm a data analyst with 3+ years of hands-on experience turning raw data into meaningful insights that drive smarter decisions.

 To me, data isn’t just numbers — it’s a story waiting to be uncovered.
-Throughout my career, I’ve worked alongside experts in financial services and business consulting, sharpening my skills in data processing, analytics, and visualization.
-Fueled by curiosity and a drive to grow, I’m diving deeper into the world of Machine Learning and exploring advanced visualization techniques to uncover even more hidden narratives in the data.
-Whether in the fast-paced world of startups or the structured landscape of global enterprises, I bring analytical rigor, creativity, and a collaborative mindset to every team I join.
+I've worked in both financial services and business consulting, collaborating with experts and delivering impact through data processing, analytics, and visualization.

+Fueled by curiosity and a love for continuous learning, I'm diving deeper into **Machine Learning** and advanced **data storytelling techniques**.
+Whether in a fast-paced startup or a global enterprise, I bring analytical rigor, creativity, and a collaborative mindset to every team I join.

-I’m excited to continue leveraging data to solve complex challenges and drive smarter decision-making.
-Let’s connect!
+---

-📊 What I Do:
+## 📊 What I Do

-Transform complex data into actionable insights Specialize in data analytics, visualization, and storytelling Work with SQL, Python, R, Power BI, Tableau, and Looker Studio 🚀 Currently Learning:

-Machine Learning to uncover deeper insights
-Advanced analytics and visualization techniques to tell even more powerful data stories 💡 Let's Talk About:

-Exploring Machine Learning to uncover hidden patterns and drive insights Creating interactive dashboards that help visualize data and support decision-making Discussing advanced analytics techniques to solve complex problems and tell compelling data stories Building data pipelines for efficient data processing and analysis 🧑‍💻 Hobbies:

-Hiking & Camping 🏞️ – Exploring nature and staying active Photography 📸 – Capturing moments and landscapes Traveling 🌍 – Discovering new cultures and experiences
+- Transform complex datasets into actionable insights
+- Build interactive dashboards and clear visualizations
+- Specialize in data storytelling and analytical thinking
+- Tools I use: **SQL**, **Python**, **R**, **Power BI**, **Tableau**, **Looker Studio**

+---

+## 🚀 Currently Exploring

+- **Machine Learning** — uncovering deeper patterns and predictive insights
+- **Advanced visualizations** — crafting compelling, interactive data stories

+---

+## 💡 Let’s Talk About

+- Building data pipelines for efficient processing
+- Creating dashboards that inspire action
+- Solving problems with smart analytics and clear visual communication
+- Turning business questions into data-driven strategies

+---

+## 🧑‍💻 Outside of Work

+- 🏞️ **Hiking & Camping** — nature helps me recharge
+- 📸 **Photography** — capturing landscapes and everyday moments
+- 🌍 **Traveling** — always curious to discover new places and cultures

+---

+Let’s connect and explore the stories data has to tell!